stabix/stabix/doc/slip_transmission.rst

    :align: center

    *Figure 4 : Distribution of m' parameter calculated for prismatic <a> slip systems in function of  misorientation angle.*

    A resistance factor of the grain boundary can be described by the following equation :

     .. math:: GB_\text{resfac} = 1 - m'
         :label: resistance_factor

-  This factor is equal to 0 (grain boundary transparent if the :math:`m'` parameter is equal to 1 (when slip perfectly aligns)).
+  This factor is equal to 0, when grain boundary is transparent to dislocations.
+This implies :math:`m'` parameter equal to 1 (slip perfectly aligned).

   The |matlab| function used to calculate the m' parameter is: `mprime.m <https://github.com/stabix/stabix/tree/master/slip_transfer/mprime.m>`_